techMAutomation/cypress-tests/ui-tests/README.md

 First, launch the Test Runner with the command:
 `node_modules/.bin/cypress open`

-It opens Test runner then shows your tests (examples -> FirstTest.js) then click on the test you want to run.
+It opens Test runner window then shows your tests (examples -> LoginTest.spec.js) then click on the test you want to run.

 #### NOTE: To run tests, by default Cypress looks for TEST(s) files under 'Integration -> examples' directory

+### To run all the Tests using Cypress CLI:
+`node_modules/.bin/cypress run`

+### To run a Specific Test:
+`node_modules/.bin/cypress run —-spec “cypress/integration/examples/LoginTest.spec.js`

 ### To run headless tests on default 'Chrome' (Electron) Browser:
 `node_modules/.bin/cypress run -—headed`

-### To run a Single Test:
-`node_modules/.bin/cypress run —-spec “cypress/integration/examples/FirstTest.js`

-### To run all tests on chrome browser
+### To run Browser specific tests:
 `node_modules/.bin/cypress run —-browser chrome`
+#### NOTE: To make it work updated 'scripts' in package.json
+Ex:` "cy:run:chrome": "cypress run --browser chrome" `